 Share Access to a Protected YouTube or Vimeo Video

-Note that to share a a private link for a Vimeo video, you will need a paid account.
+Note that a paid account is needed to share a private link for a Vimeo video.

-Videos uploaded to YouTube are set as "public" by default, but you can control the privacy setting when uploading a video or edit the privacy settings for videos you have already uploaded.
+Videos uploaded to YouTube are set as Public by default, but the privacy setting can be controlled when uploading a video or editing the privacy settings for videos that have already been uploaded.

 Note that anyone with the link can view an unlisted video on YouTube.
 It is conceivable that a reviewer may share the link.
-If you are concerned, you may want to include a note in the description asking reviewers not to share the link.
+If desired, a note can be included in the description asking reviewers not to share the link.

 Vimeo requires a paid account to share a private link to a video.

-See here for more instructions on managing privacy settings in Vimeo.
+Check out this article for more information on how to manage privacy settings in Vimeo.

-Currently, Interfolio can only display "public" videos from Vimeo.
-If you want to share a private link, it is advised that you upload a document with links to a "private" or password protected Vimeo video, or use a "private" Youtube video instead.
+Currently, Interfolio can only display Public videos from Vimeo.
+To share a private link, it is advised to upload a document with links to a Private (password protected) Vimeo video or use a Private Youtube video instead.